 • Successful background checks(s) and medical clearances as required by state regulations for those who work with children.

-YOUTH CARE WORKERS 1 – Part Time, Unbenefited, Wai`anae
+YOUTH CARE WORKERS 1 – Full & Part Time, Wai`anae

 Minimum qualifications including but not limited to: two years college education or equivalent experience; child supervision experience; ability to deal with high stress and emotional situations; computer competency; knowledge of Leeward coast and Hawaiian values; valid driver’s license, access to a reliable vehicle, clean driving abstract and insurance; successful child protective services background checks and medical clearances.